Hafiz Saeed: Arrest and trial

 On 17 July 2019, Saeed was arrested in Gujranwala by the Punjab CTD on the charges of terror financing.
 He was subsequently sent to the prison on judicial remand by a Gujranwala Anti Terrorism Court (ATC).
 On 27 September 2019, during the United Nations General Assembly, USA asked Pakistan to prosecute Saeed, Masood Azhar and other UN-designated terrorists.
 On 30 November 2019, the Government of Pakistan stated that they will prosecute Saeed.
 On 11 December 2019, he was indicted by the ATC in the charges of terror financing in several cities of Punjab province of Pakistan.
 As of December 2019, Saeed resides in the Kot Lakhpat jail also known as Central Jail Lahore.
 He was convicted for five years by a Pakistan court for financing terrorism, in February 2020.
-On November 19, 2020 a Pakistani court sentenced him for 5 years in prison on terrorism-financing charges making the conviction for a total of 10 years meanwhile an anti-terrorism court in the city of Lahore on fined Saeed 110,000 rupees (about $700).
+On 19 November 2020 a Pakistani court sentenced him for 5 years in prison on terrorism-financing charges making the conviction for a total of 10 years meanwhile an anti-terrorism court in the city of Lahore on fined Saeed 110,000 rupees (about $700).
 On 24 December he was sentenced to 15 and a half years in jail by an anti-terrorism court in Pakistan in one more terror financing case along with Rs20,000 (about $125) fine.

-While being in prison, Saeed's former residence in Lahore was targeted by a bomb blast on June 23, 2021, resulting in the death of three people and the wounding of 22 more.
+While out from prison, Saeed's residence in Lahore was targeted by a bomb blast on 23 June 2021, resulting in the death of three people and the wounding of 22 more.
 Three people were arrested for the attack.
 Pakistan's national security adviser Moeed Yusuf said that while the three arrested were Pakistani citizens who planted the bomb, it was suspected that "India was behind the attack".